Historic Royal Palaces: Constitution

 Historic Royal Palaces is a Public Corporation but receives no funding from either the Government or the Crown, with all of its costs met by self-generated income.

 The London palaces themselves are owned by the King in right of the Crown, and Historic Royal Palaces is contracted by the Secretary of State for Culture, Media and Sport to manage the five London palaces on his behalf.
 Hillborough Castle is owned by the Government and its management is contracted to Historic Royal Palaces by the Secretary of State for Northern Ireland.

-Historic Royal Palaces' trading arm, Historic Royal Palaces Enterprises Limited, is company wholly owned by Historic Royal Palaces responsible for running the charity's commercial activities.
+Historic Royal Palaces' trading arm, Historic Royal Palaces Enterprises Limited, is a company wholly owned by Historic Royal Palaces responsible for running the charity's commercial activities.

 Governance

 The Board of Historic Royal Palaces consists of a Chair and eleven Trustees, all non-executive and unpaid.
 The Chair is appointed by the King on the advice of the Secretary of State for Culture, Media and Sport.
 Four Trustees are also appointed by the King, three as ex-officio appointments: the Director of the Royal Collection, the Keeper of the Privy Purse and the Lord Chamberlain.
 The remaining Trustees are appointed by the Secretary of State, two ex-officio: the Constable of the Tower of London and the Chairman of the Campaign Board.
 (Note: A specialist fundraising committee.)
 The Chief Executive is granted a general delegation to act on behalf of Trustees, save for reserved matters.

 The current Chief Executive is John Barnes, who has been in place since 2017.
 Eleri Lynn (Note: Lynn was previously Curator of Collections from 2013-2021.) succeeded Lucy Worsley (Note: Worsley held roles at Historic Royal Palaces for 21 years.) and Tracy Borman as Chief Curator in February 2025.
 Borman remains Chief Historian.